andrewtrandev/GitGrub-2-way-market-place/README.md

 I've broken my two weeks down to roughly 4 stages.

 The aim of the first stage was to get a minimum viable product(mvp) up and running.
-It involved generating wireframes and the mvp consisted of getting the CRUD functionality working and systematically completing the code requirements.
+It involved generating wireframes and the mvp, consisting of getting the CRUD functionality working and systematically completing the code requirements.

-The aim of the second stage to get be deploy ready.
-This involved having completely finished the code requirements and adding in optional features such as stripe.
+The aim of the second stage was get the app deploy ready.
+This involved having completely finished the code requirements and testing if the app would deploy.
-The second stage involved getting the app deploy ready and adding in styling and optional features such as stripe payments.
+Optional features such as stripe and styling were added in after deployment was successful.

 At the third stage I wanted to get most of the app done and start working on documentation.
 This stage included more styling and modifying of one of the models.

 <br>